ZA

 - “How do you handle debit orders/stop orders while the estate is being administered?”

-- “What is your process if there are multiple heirs/beneficiaries?”
+- “What is your process if there are multiple heirs or beneficiaries?”

 Security rule